mc²56 - Fader Strip Controls

 - AUT = automation is enabled (for the fader).

-- ABV or BLW = when using timecode automation, these indicators show that the level stored in the play pass is above or below the current fader level.
+- ABV or BLW = when using timecode automation, indicates that the level stored in the play pass is above or below the current fader level.

 8. Channel Mute